 “Natasha, please select a top-secret file in your most secure directory.
 Pick a file that, while top-secret, is innocuous enough that its contents, revealed in this meeting, will not endanger national security.
 Message Carolina just the file name.”

 The screen at CIA headquarters showed much discussion, with several people crowded around their workstations.
 Eventually, they messaged Carolina a single file name without identifying the folder where it resides.

-Angel pointed to the file search part of her app, and within seconds she and Carolina had found and retrieved the file.
+Angel pointed to the file search part of her app, and she and Carolina found and retrieved the file within seconds.

 “OK, this is a file detailing the public phone numbers of the three hundred US embassies worldwide.
 I’ll scroll through a few pages,” Carolina said.